practicalli/clojure/reference/doc-and-source-functions.md

 ## The doc & source functions
-If you are not using a Clojure aware editor or spend a lot of time in the REPL you can also view the documenation of a function by calling the `doc` function and see the source by calling the `source` function.
+If you are not using a Clojure aware editor or spend a lot of time in the REPL you can also view the documentation of a function by calling the `doc` function and see the source by calling the `source` function.

 To use the `doc` & `source` functions in the REPL you should be in the `user` namespace.